missing-semester-cn/missing-semester-cn.github.io/command-line.md

 `grep` is a great tool but if you want to grep through many files and once, there are better tools for that purpose. [ack](https://beyondgrep.com/), [ag](https://github.com/ggreer/the_silver_searcher) & [rg](https://github.com/BurntSushi/ripgrep) recursively search your current directory for a regex pattern while respecting your gitignore rules.
 They all work pretty similar but I favor `rg` due to how fast it can search my entire home directory.

-Similarly, it can be easy to find yourself doing `CMD | grep PATTERN` over an over again. [fzf](https://github.com/junegunn/fzf) is a command line fuzzy finder that enables you to interactively filter the ouput of pretty much any command.
+Similarly, it can be easy to find yourself doing `CMD | grep PATTERN` over an over again. [fzf](https://github.com/junegunn/fzf) is a command line fuzzy finder that enables you to interactively filter the output of pretty much any command.

 ### `rsync` vs `cp/scp`

-Whereas `mv` and `scp` are perfect for most scenarios, when copying/moving around large amounts of files, large files or when some of the data is alredy on the destination `rsync` is a huge improvement. `rsync` will skip files that have already been transfered and with the `--partial` flag it can resume from a previously interrupted copy.
+Whereas `mv` and `scp` are perfect for most scenarios, when copying/moving around large amounts of files, large files or when some of the data is already on the destination `rsync` is a huge improvement. `rsync` will skip files that have already been transferred and with the `--partial` flag it can resume from a previously interrupted copy.

 ### `trash` vs `rm`